Skip to main content

 The FAFSA must be submitted once per school year.
 Each school year includes three semesters: fall, spring, and summer.

 Students who are at least 24 years old by December 31st of the school year they are applying for are considered independent.
 Most students under age 24 are considered dependent for FAFSA purposes and must provide parent information on the FAFSA.
+Tax dependency status is a separate concept that does not impact a student’s financial aid dependency status.

 Additional information about dependency status for financial aid purposes is available on the US Department of Education’s Dependency Status web page.

 Verification is a federal audit process that requires schools to collect documentation in order to validate the information on a student’s FAFSA.
-Students are selected by the US Department of Education (US DOE) based on obvious errors, common mistakes, known issues, and at random.
+Students are selected by the US Department of Education based on obvious errors, common mistakes, known issues, and at random.

 If your file was selected for verification, you will not be eligible for federal financial aid and other need-based aid until you complete the process.
 If your file was not selected, you do not need to complete verification.